PHILADELPHIA REFLECTIONS

 William Pepper

-The real fact is that too much has been crowded into too little real estate, and the fault lies with the automobile.
-After the University around 1870 outgrew its space at 9th and Market, moving then to West Philadelphia, the architects and the wealthy donors originally envisioned a grand boulevard of culture stretching from the South Street bridge many blocks westward.
-The Museum, Franklin Field, Irvine Auditorum, The University Hospital were to be the start of an imposing array of culture.
+The real knock about the Museum is that too much has been crowded into too little real estate, and the fault lies with the automobile.
+After the University outgrew its space at 9th and Market around 1870, moving then to West Philadelphia, the architects and the donors originally envisioned a grand boulevard of culture stretching from the South Street bridge many blocks westward.
+The Museum, Franklin Field, Irvine Auditorium, The University Hospital were to be the start of an imposing array of culture.
 Unfortunately, that was a horse-drawn conception, soon to be overwhelmed by the worst traffic jam in the city.
 The Schuylkill Expressway was the final blow, setting huge auto-oriented structures in place where their easy removal became difficult to imagine.
 The 1929 stock crash, followed by confiscatory income and estate tax rates, merely emphasized the plain fact that restoring the grand vision was beyond the ordinary aspirations of even massive private wealth.
 Transforming the imposing plazas of the University Museum into parking garages was probably a result of excessive despair, but if you have ever tried to find a place to park in that region you can somewhat sympathize with the small-mindedness which prompted it.
 Bringing back this region is going to require immense vision and resources, neither of which is exactly thrusting itself forward at present.
 So, unfortunately, one of the central cultural jewels of the City is buried in the midst of an impenetrable thicket of concrete and speeding automobiles, too big to move, too small to burst its bonds.

 It's well worth a lot of anybody's time, and many visits.
 If you can find a way to get there.